silvawelder/postgres-cheat-sheet/README.md

+# postgres-cheat-s

-# postgres-cheat-sLogin on PostgreSQL Host to do Administration commands
+Login on PostgreSQL Host to do Administration commands

 Log in PostgreSQL host and input command bellow: